 Enterprise-class SSD disk, on the other hand, can do 15,000 or even more 16k random reads per second with a single-thread (16k is the size of an InnoDB block).
 And as you increase the throughput, it only gets better!
 So that means that the query in the previous example would take 1s instead of 60s, which is a significant difference.
 Plus you can run more requests on the same SSD at the same time and the total number of IO operations will only increase, while a single spinning disk would have to share the available 250 IO operations between multiple requests.

-Besides improving your disk IO subsystem, there’s ways to reduce the pressure on IO and I’m going to cover a few my.cnf variables that will help you with that (and with other things such as internal contention).
+Besides improving your disk IO subsystem, there are ways to reduce the pressure on IO and I’m going to cover a few my.cnf variables that will help you with that (and with other things such as internal contention).

 Note, most of the tunables are common for any typical high-performance MySQL setup, though some are explicitly suited for Zabbix because you can relax a few parameters for great effect at the price of, in the worst case, loosing up to 1s worth of collected data which, from discussions during the conference, didn’t seem like a big deal to anyone.